ProjecticumDataScience/sbtabr/README.md

 into a object suitable for the graph.
 The graph is pre-set with a fitting lay-out, edges that direct which way the reaction is headed, nodes that are colored based on where they are found in the cell/body and names of the involved substances.
+The result can be seen in figure 2.

 ``` r
 net_graph(physmap6_edges, physmap6_species, physmap6_compartments)
 ```

 <img src="man/figures/README-net_graph-1.png" width="100%" />

+*Figure 2.
+A net graph where SBtab’s physmap6 is visualised.*

 ## prep_merge